potory/Prompthing/README.md

 # Prompthing

-The Prompthing library is a flexible text generation library designed for use with JSON templates.
+Prompthing is a flexible text generation library designed for use with JSON templates.
 The library includes a number of powerful features that make it easy to create rich, dynamic text output with minimal code.

 Prompthing is particularly well-suited for generating text output from structured data sources, such as APIs or databases.
 The library supports a variety of special markup features, including: